Consensys/doc.tessera/docs/HowTo/Configure/Override-config.md

 ---
+title: Overriding configuration file
 description: Overriding configuration file settings on the command line
+sidebar_position: 11
 ---

 # Override configuration file settings on the command line

 You can use the [`-o, --override`](../../Reference/CLI/CLI-Syntax.md#override) command line option to override [configuration file](Tessera.md) settings with key/value pairs.
 The key is the JSON path of the field to be overwritten.

 For example, in the following configuration file: